 With the assistance of a major Australian Donor, the EDU in the Commerce Department provides an alternative route for disadvantaged students to obtain a Commerce and Business degree.
 While the same course material is taught, the degree is completed over 4 to 5 years, with additional tuition, mentoring, counselling and life skills ( including English for those whose first language is not English).
 Older students provide assistance to first year students.
 Completion rates for the degree has improved dramatically.

 School Development Unit

-The UCT is aware that insufficient students from disadvantaged backgrounds, including rural areas and urban townships, complete their high school eduaction and receive graduation results allowing university entrance.
+The UCT is aware that insufficient students from disadvantaged backgrounds, including rural areas and urban townships, complete their high school education and receive graduation results allowing university entrance.

-To increase school matriculation grades, the UCT’s School development Unit has a three pronged strategy to assist sidadvantaged students increase results.
+To increase school matriculation grades, the UCT’s School development Unit has a three pronged strategy to assist disadvantaged students increase results.

 Gifted High School students in the Khayelitsha township are given additional tuition and mentoring to increase grades to university standard.

-Stella Clark Award -recognisesn the work of exce[ptionally talented and dedicated teachers in impoversihed areas, – the unsung heroes who motivate and inspire their learners to perform well and rise above their poverty striken areas.
+The Stella Clark Award recognises the work of exceptionally talented and dedicated teachers in impoverished areas, – the unsung heroes who motivate and inspire their learners to perform well and rise above their poverty stricken areas.

 Details of the programs supported can be found at UCT Australian Trust Summary and Objectives Feb 2013.